SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 -o: name of the outputformat
 ```

 Note! this step is quite time-consuming.
 I have run this for you before so we do not have to wait 3-5 hours to complete each of seven mappings.
-I have created a folder from where you can call all the BAM files `/pool/genomics/ariasc/SMSC_2023/mapping/`
+I have created a folder from where you can call all the BAM files `/data/genomics/workshops/smsc_2024/BAMS`

 ### The Genome Analysis Toolkit (GATK)

 The GATK (Genome Analysis Toolkit) is one of the most used programs for genotype calling in sequencing data in model and non model organisms.
 However, the GATK was designed to analyze human genetic data and all its pipelines are optimized for this purpose.

-Variant calling with GATK currently requires 4 steps: Mark duplicates,
+Variant calling with GATK currently requires 4 steps: Mark duplicates -> AddOrReplaceReadGroups ->

 ####  Mark Duplicates with picard-tools